viniciusffj/amazing-co/README.md

 ### Limitations

-To keep things simple
+To keep things simple:

 * H2 was used instead of a more robust database
-* No migration tool is being used, hibernate
+* No migration tool is being used, Hibernate is creating the schema